 - Interested candidates should adhere to the application guidelines of The Graduate School.
 Upon receiving required application materials, The Graduate School will review applications and forward them to the Department of Psychology.

-- The Department of Psychology then reviews the applications and requests interviews (dependent upon program) with prospective candidates.
+- The Department of Psychology then reviews the applications

 - The Department of Psychology then notifies The Graduate School of its recommendation for admission.